Finances & Fundraising

 Toggle ItemReimbursements

-- Chapter leaders can reimburse personal expenses through the chapter's DFCU account.
-Log all transactions for accurate records.
+- Chapter leaders can be reimbursed for personal costs through the chapter's DFCU account.
+Record all transactions carefully.

 - If treated as a donation, include receipts with the Chapter Donation Form to Alumni Relations